QiCai1995/CNN-Photography-Genres/README.md

 #### Data Preparation:

 1. Combining images from 2 folders to create the entire dataset using OpenCV.
-Suffle or randomize.
+Shuffle or randomize.

 2. Indexing classes to 0 and 1.
 0 being a landscape photograph.
 1 being a portrait photograph.